 After practice, we would have meetings followed by dinner.
 After dinner there are more meetings!
 In times before, I would always stay after dinner for the meetings, but this training camp, I left after dinner to go home because I wanted to be with my baby.

-During training camp, their lifting programme isn’t as taxing as the off-season (March, April and May), so in training camp we back off a little because they are playing so much football.
+During training camp, their lifting program isn’t as taxing as the off-season (March, April and May), so in training camp we back off a little because they are playing so much football.
 We have to separate them in groups because we can’t have 90 players in the weight room at one time.
 An Offensive Lineman v a Defensive Lineman for example, actually have almost identical workouts.
 But there are differences in work out for the Skill guys.
 Also, the workouts would be different for the guys who are older, or injured for example.
 You don’t want the older guys squatting, so we would get them doing a Goblet squat or BFR training (blood flow restriction) which allows the player to train in the same way, but without loading the joints as much as the younger guys.

 Total body strength is super important, not just lower body or upper body.
 People tend to split it, but in proper strength and conditioning, you do a total body workout.
 For example, an upper body push, upper body pull, then lower body push, lower body pull… foundationally though, Squat and Bench press are important for football.
 There’s so many things you have to work on to stay balanced, but overall I’d say the squat.

-In training in camp, the big focus is on the speed of the bar, as apposed to the weight of the bar (as this is in prep for competition).
+In training in camp, the big focus is on the speed of the bar, as opposed to the weight of the bar (as this is in prep for competition).
 So they are doing Cleans and Squats…we use a gadget called ‘Gym Aware’, it’s like a little iPad that you connect to the bar and it tracks the speed of the bar.
 It rings a bell and tells you how fast the bar has travelled.
 Some of the Rookies for example will make the mistake of adding a lot of weight on the bar to perform their Clean’s, but then the Gym Aware won’t ring that bell to tell them they have gone fast enough.
 So they know then they need to take off the weight, in order to move it fast next time.

 It’s also a great way to measure how tired they are, as the other coaches can see how that athlete has performed.
 For example, if the athlete did not hit their speed with the weight bar, the coach knows they might be a bit tired or fatigued.